 In keeping with real world experience, students are evaluated through a one-of-a-kind system that provides potential employers with a student’s track record of success in Academic achievement, Job readiness work ethic and Attendance (AJA@™LSTC).

 Linn State Technical College is accredited by The Higher Learning Commission and is a member of the North Central Association.
 More than 10 programs maintain additional program-level professional accreditations and certifications including a new accreditation by the Technology Accreditation Commission (TAC) of Accreditation Board of Engineering and Technology (ABET).
 Thirteen programs are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).
 Many instructors hold individual certifications related to their respective teaching fields.

-The primary campus is located along Highway 50 on 249 acres one mile east of Linn and includes a public airport.
+The primary campus is located along Highway 50 on 249 acres one mile east of Linn in central Missouri, 25 miles east of Jefferson City, and includes a public airport.
 The Physical Therapist Assistant program is offered from a satellite facility in Jefferson City.
+Three programs are offered at the Nichols Career Center location in Jefferson City.
 The Nuclear Technology program and Automation and Robotics Technology program offered in Mexico, Missouri, at the Advanced Technology Center, a cooperative higher education technology center.